Need help? We are available to speak to you 7 days a weekRead More

 minute read

 Receiving a visa refusal can be an incredibly stressful situation, given its impact on your ability to continue your life in Australia.
 Depending on the type of visa that you have been refused, there are different avenues for potential reapplication.
-The best course of action may be to appeal the refusal to the Administrative Appeals Tribunal.
+The best course of action may be to appeal the refusal to the Administrative Review Tribunal.
 However, if the appeal period elapses or if your visa refusal has no appeal rights, it is important to determine when you can reapply with a stronger application, thereby increasing your chances of success in obtaining a visa grant.

 What is the waiting period?